osisoft/PI-Adapter/V1/Configuration/System and adapter configuration.md

     **Note:** In order for some of the adapter specific configurations to take effect, you have to restart the adapter.

-    If the operation fails due to errors in the configuration, the count of the error and suitable error message(s) are returned in the result.
+    If the operation fails due to errors in the configuration, the count of the error and suitable error messages are returned in the result.

 ## Example